wecodemore/wpstarter/docs/10-WP-Starter-Command.md

 By using the `--skip` option it is possible to run the command in "opt-out" mode: the list of step names provided to command, are those to be skipped, and not those to be run.

-This is useful when the steps to skip are less than the skip to run.
+This is useful when the steps to skip are less than the steps to run.

 Note that when using this option, one or more step names are required.
-By running the command with only `--skip` but no step name will make the command fail.
+By running the command with only `--skip` but no step names, will make the command fail.

 ```shell
 composer wpstarter --skip publish-content-dev wp-cli